Where exactly am I right now?

 You Are Here is a newsletter that deals with questions of place and politics.
 The newsletter’s abbreviation — which, of course, is YAH — sums up my level of excitement and interest in these questions and their potential answers.
 In the research I do for my day job, and the hobbies and interests in my personal life, I dig into the power of place and location in our politics, our economy, our social lives, and our personal journeys.

-In this newsletter, as well as the companion podcast that features audio versions of the newsletter (Spotify/Apple Podcasts), you can expect to find reflections and analysis on how where we live, love, and work intersects with and influences our politics.
+In this newsletter, you can expect to find reflections and analysis on how where we live, love, and work intersects with and influences our politics.
 I’ll also be dipping into areas where place and localism pops up in our culture; so you can look forward to the occasional poem, podcast, or video that touches on some particular and (I think) important aspect of place.
 You can get a better feel for the kind of shenanigans you’ll be subjecting yourself to by reading the introductory post for You Are Here:

 Does being here cost money?

-Nope, not right now.
-You can expect free posts every two weeks for the foreseeable future.
-These posts will always be free, no matter what happens down the road.
-So, if this newsletter feels like your cup of tea/coffee/water/whiskey, I hope you’ll consider starting a free subscription by clicking on the button down below so that new posts can come directly to your email inbox.
+So, if this newsletter feels like your cup of tea/coffee/water/whiskey, I hope you’ll consider subscribing by clicking on the button down below so that new posts can come directly to your email inbox.

-In addition to subscribing, I also hope you’ll consider sharing You Are Here with a friend or colleague who might enjoy it.
+In addition to subscribing, I also hope you’ll consider sharing You Are Here with a friend, family member, colleague, or mortal enemy who might enjoy it.

 What’s the author’s deal?

 The author’s deal is that his name is Charlie Hunt, a political scientist by trade who teaches and researches at Boise State University in Boise, Idaho.
-I’m a Rhode Island Native, and live in northwest Boise with my spectacular wife, Keara, and my dog, a blue heeler/absolute gentleman mix named Rhody.
+I’m a Rhode Island Native, and live in northwest Boise with my spectacular wife, Keara, and my two dogs; a blue heeler/absolute gentleman mix named Rhody, and a miniature dachshund/absolute horror show mix named Pennie.

 I’m the author of two books: The first is an expansion of my doctoral dissertation about the electoral advantages members of Congress get from having deep local roots in the places they represent.
-The second is a textbook about Congress that I wrote with my co-author, grad school partner-in-crime, and certified wedding officiant Casey Burgat.
+The second is a textbook about Congress that I wrote with the inimitable Casey Burgat and SoRelle Gaynor.
 It has a really badass cover that I did not design.

 I also torture myself by submitting and occasionally publishing academic articles to peer-reviewed journals.
 Generally speaking, I can’t recommend doing this.
 But since I already did, you can check out my research in journals like American Politics Research, Electoral Studies, and State Politics and Policy Quarterly.

-Beyond academia, my more user-friendly political analysis has appeared over the years in USA Today, The Washington Post, and the Brookings Institution, and I publish with some regularity in The Conversation.
+Beyond academia, my more user-friendly political analysis has appeared over the years in USA Today, The Washington Post, and the Brookings Institution, and I publish with some regularity in The Conversation, which has its own.
 If you’re more of a listening person than a reading person, you can hear me on The Big Tent (Spotify/Apple Podcasts), where my BSU colleagues and I break down the week’s news in local, national, and international public affairs.
-Starting in 2024, I’ll also be hosting a new podcast for Boise State Public Radio with my colleague Jaclyn Kettler on political scandals across history.
+I also host a podcast called Scandalized (Spotify/Apple Podcasts) on the NPR Network with my colleague Jaclyn Kettler on political scandals across history.